Joint distribution of primes in multiple short intervals: Primes in shorter intervals

-\begin{remark} Interestingly, Lamzouri \cite{lamzouri2023effective} very recently formulated an effective linear independence conjecture (ELI), which is stronger than our QLI to obtain omega results for the error term in the prime number theorem.
-They are conjectured to be best possible by Montgomery. \end{remark}
+\begin{remark} Interestingly, Lamzouri \cite{lamzouri2023effective} very recently formulated an \textit{effective linear independence conjecture} (ELI), which is stronger than our QLI to obtain omega results for the error term in the prime number theorem.
+They are conjectured to be best possible by Montgomery \cite[Lecture 3]{MR634679}.
+For a weaker formulation of LI, see \cite{MR4082248}. \end{remark}